LorneWhiteway/lfi_project/README.md

 ### Working with python on the Wilkes cluster

 I have set up a virtual Python environment in the subdirectory `env` of the project directory.
 This is convenient as we can install our own software there.

-To enter the virtual environment:
-- Go to the project directory
-- `module load python/3.8`
-- `source env/bin/activate`

-To leave the virtual environment:
-- `deactivate`
+This is activated automatically by running `source ./set_environment_wilkes.sh` in the project directory.

 For reference (e.g. in case it needs to be repeated), here's how the virtual environment was created:
 - Go to the project directory